midzer/beerbase/content/breweries/southern-tier-brewing-co/gemini-imperial-blended-ale.md

 srm: 0
 upc: 0
 ---
-High in the winter sky, two parallel stick figures are visible & known as â€œthe twins,â€� or the constellation Gemini.
+High in the winter sky, two parallel stick figures are visible & known as “the twins,” or the constellation Gemini.
 The astronauts of the 1960s flew as teams of two in a program named after the celestial pairing.
 At Southern Tier, we have our own fraternal twins, Hoppe & Unearthly.
 Blended together & placed in this vessel, the mission of our Gemini is to travel high & take passengers on a journey far into the heavens.